Checker8763/scripts/Bash/README.md

 ## docker_volume
  Commandline utilty that can backup and restore docker volumes
- - Needs access to docker
+ - Depends on docker access
- - Creates the tarball in the current directory

 ## minecraft_server
- Start stop and restart scripts
+ Start stop and restart scripts for minecraft servers
- - Depends on screen and jq
+ - Depends on screen, jq and java

 ## paper_mc
- Commandline utilty to download a papermc jar
+ Commandline utilty to get a papermc versions
- - Depends on jq
+ - Depends on jq and curl
- - Downloads to current directory